marcus-crane/october/README.md

   <h1>October</h1>
   <p><strong>⚠️ UNDER CONSTRUCTION</strong> This application does not work yet.
 There is no point compiling it.</p>

-  A small <a href="https://github.com/wailsapp/wails">Wails</a> application for retrieving Kobo highlights

 </div>

+A small [Wails](https://github.com/wailsapp/wails) application for retrieving Kobo highlights.
+It also offers the ability to sync your highlights with [Readwise](https://readwise.io).

 ## Screenshots